merenlab/anvio/ARCHITECTURE.md

 ### String Formatting

-The codebase has a long history of `%`-style formatting, and it remains common in older code. **Do not go back and change old `%`-style strings to f-strings** — that kind of sweep creates noisy diffs with no functional benefit.
-Simply leave existing code as-is and use f-strings in any new code you write:
+The codebase has a long history of `%`-style formatting, and it remains common in older code. **Do not go back and change old `%`-style strings to f-strings** (as that kind of sweep creates noisy diffs and loss of authorship of individual lines of code), **UNLESS** it is your own code (in that case please consider swithing to f-strings). **Use f-strings in any new code you write**:

 ```python
 # older style — leave it alone when you see it